 4 Techniques and Skills Commonly Used

-It might seem difficult to comprehend how you can begin to develop greater self-regulation and self-control, especially if this is something you personally feel you have struggled with.
+It might seem difficult to comprehend how you can begin to develop greater self-regulation and self-control, especially if this is something you have struggled with.
 The key is to pick small goals and work your way up from there.

 The following are some proven techniques that can help:

 Meditation is a process of self-control in itself.
-It requires willpower to be able to sit and allow thoughts to come and ago, without acting on them or becoming fixated by ideas.
+It requires willpower to be able to sit and allow thoughts to come and go, without acting on them or becoming fixated by ideas.

-Creating some time in your day, even for 5 minutes of meditation, can help you better build the muscle for self-control and the capacity to allow emotions to arise without having to act on them.
+Creating some time in your day for even five minutes of meditation can help you better build the muscle for self-control and the capacity to allow emotions to arise without having to act on them.

-Research has shown that our capacity to resist temptations, moderate our emotions, and exert willpower is severely depleted when we are experiencing a lack of sleep (Pilcher et al., 2015).
+Research has shown that our capacity to resist temptations, moderate our emotions, and exert willpower is severely depleted when we are experiencing a lack of sleep (Pilcher, Morris, Donelley, & Feigl, 2015).

-Getting into the habit of getting to bed at the same time, and setting the alarm for the same time each morning, is a great way to create a routine that can promote healthy sleep habits, keep your mind sharp to tackle challenges, and develop self-regulation.
+Getting into the habit of getting to bed at the same time and getting up at the same time each morning is a great way to create a routine that can promote healthy sleep habits, keep your mind sharp to tackle challenges, and develop self-regulation.

 Just like sleep, a healthy body has a significant impact on our overall mood and capacity to self-regulate.
-Creating healthy habits, such as regular exercise (Hagger et al., 2010), drinking enough water, and eating a well-balanced diet (Hofman et al., 2014), not only keeps you healthy and promotes a clear mind but are also exercises in self-control.
+Creating healthy habits, such as regular exercise (Hagger, Wood, Stiff, & Chatzisarantis, 2010), drinking enough water, and eating a well-balanced diet (Hofmann, Fisher, Luhmann, Vohs, & Baumeister, 2014), keeps you healthy, promotes a clear mind, and exercises your self-control.

 3 Exercises and Activities to Utilize Today

-If you’re interested in exploring and further developing your capacity for self-regulation and self-control, there are some great exercises and activities that can help you do just that.
+If you’re interested in exploring and further developing your capacity for self-regulation and self-control, there are some great exercises and activities that can help.